JKorf/Binance.Net/README.md

 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 For discussion and/or questions around the CryptoExchange.Net and implementation libraries, feel free to join.

 ## Release notes
+* Version 8.0.5 - 01 Mar 2022
+    * Updated Limit checking on Usd futures GetMarkPriceKlinesAsync
+    * Added time sync resetting when a timestamp error is received

 * Version 8.0.4 - 27 Feb 2022
     * Updated CryptoExchange.Net to fix timestamping issue when request is ratelimiter
     * Updated USD futures kline requests max limit value check